olaidekashimawo/Chicago_Car_Crashes/README.md

 # Chicago_Car_Crashes
 Flatiron Phase III project : Build a classifier to predict the primary contributory cause of a car accident.

-This project aimed to identify the primary contributory of what might cause a car accident in Chicago help Insurance companies, use the model to assess severity of the accident and set premiums.
+Use the model to assess severity of the accident
 # Data
 Data from Chicago car accidents was analyzed, and several models were created including logistic regression, KNN, Decision Tree, and Random Forest.It consist of crashes from 2022-2023 From these data,
 # Objective

- we will develop a model to better understand the severeity of car crashes requiring EMS or EMT response.
+we will develop a models to better understand the causes of car crashes requiring EMS or EMT response.

 |  	| FEATURES 	| DESCRIPTION 	|
 |---	|---	|---	|